basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 We can also view this information in our browser at the URL specified above.

-So, that's the basics of how the most essential Riak key/value operations work.
-In addition to this tutorial, an in-depth reading of the [[HTTP API]] page is highly recommended, as it will give you details on the headers, parameters, status, and other details that you should keep in mind even when using a client library.
+That's the basics of how the most essential Riak key/value operations work.
+In addition to this tutorial, we recommend an in-depth reading of the [[HTTP API]] page, as it will give you details on the headers, parameters, status, and other details that you should keep in mind even when using a client library.